Computer accessibility

+Accessibility features

 Accessibility features are meant to make the use of technology less challenging for those with disabilities.
 Common accessibility features include text-to-speech, closed-captioning, and keyboard shortcuts.
-More specific technologies that need additional hardware may be referred to as assistive technology.
+More specific technologies that need additional hardware are referred to as assistive technology.

 There are many disabilities or impairments that can be a barrier to effective computer use.
-These impairments, which can be acquired from disease, trauma, or maybe congenital, include but are not limited to:
+Some of these impairments, which can be acquired from disease, trauma, or congenital disorders, include: